-- a.
-Example PAD- A State decides to re-inventory an existing PA that already contains a 500 foot section of Priority 2 dangerous highwall (DH), a Priority 2 hazardous old mine building (HEF), and 9 acres of unreclaimed Priority 3 spoil (SA).
+a.
+Example PAD - A State decides to re-inventory an existing PA that already contains a 500-foot section of Priority 2 dangerous highwall (DH), a Priority 2 hazardous old mine building (HEF), and 9 acres of unreclaimed Priority 3 spoil (SA).
 Upon completion of the field review, the State determines that the existing DH is actually 750 feet long, the existing SA is actually 11 acres, and the cost to reclaim them is slightly higher than first estimated.
 In addition, the State determines that the HEF was accurately described and proposes no revision to that Problem Type feature.
-Finally, the State located several problems not previously included in e-AMLIS: a 300 foot section of Priority 2 DH, 4 acres of Priority 3 SA, a Priority 2 Portal (P) and a Priority 3 haul road (HR). - b.
-Approval Required- Under the example submission, the State must obtain OSM approval for the new 300 foot section of Priority 2 DH, the new 4 acre Priority 3 SA, the new Priority 2 P, and the new Priority 3 HR.
-To obtain OSM approval, the State must provide the required Priority Documentation Forms for the new section of Priority 2 DH and the Priority 2 P and supplementary cost calculations and map identifying all problems.
-Finally, the State should upload any other support information it deems necessary, such as photographs, newspaper articles, or citizen comments. - c.
-Approval Not Required- Under the example submission, the State is not required to\seek OSM approval for the revised units and cost information for the specific Problem Type features DH and SA that were originally contained in e-AMLIS.
-The State must, however, upload to e-AMLIS appropriate documentation to support the revised units and cost estimates for these preexisting Problem Type features.
-Finally, if the State so chooses, it may upload all the remaining supporting information from the paper files for the pre-existing DH, HEF, and SA to convert the PAD to a fully-electronic format no longer relying on the out-dated paper OSM-76 Form.
-Priority Documentation forms are not required for Problem Type features that were entered into Legacy AMLIS prior to their use unless the existing Priority is being revised or reconsidered.
+Finally, the State located

-- 3. OSM Review: OSM must expeditiously review any proposed additions to e-AMLIS and communicate to the State/Tribe any identified deficiencies or concerns.
-If condition warrants, OSM may reject the PAD and formally return it to the State/Tribe for revision or OSM may allow the State/Tribe to supplement the submission before making a final decision. - 4.
-OSM Approval: To maintain a complete record of Agency decisions, approval actions related to PADs must be completed using the approval process contained within e-AMLIS.
-Informal approvals may be provided during periods when the system is inactive due to maintenance or operational problems, however, all PAD approvals must be officially completed in the e-AMLIS system.
+- several problems not previously included in eAMLIS: a 300-foot section of Priority 2 DH, 4 acres of Priority 3 SA, a Priority 2 Portal (P) and a Priority 3 haul road (HR). - b.
+Approval Required Under the example submission, the State must obtain OSMRE approval for the new 300-foot section of Priority 2 DH, the new 4-acre Priority 3 SA, the new Priority 2 P, and the new Priority 3 HR.
+To obtain OSMRE approval, the State must provide the required Priority Documentation Forms for the new section of Priority 2 DH and the Priority 2 P and supplementary cost calculations and map identifying all problems.
+Finally, for each Problem Type feature being updated States/Tribes will upload associated supporting documents attached (under Documents tab) to that specific Problem Type feature. - c.
+Approval Not Required Under the example submission, the State is not required to seek OSMRE approval for the revised units and cost information for the specific Problem Type features DH and SA that were originally contained in eAMLIS.
+The State must, however, upload to eAMLIS, appropriate documentation for each specific problem type feature to support the revised units and cost estimates for these preexisting Problem Type features.
+Finally, if the State so chooses, it may upload all the remaining supporting information from the paper files for the pre-existing DH, HEF, and SA to convert the PAD to a fully electronic format no longer relying on the outdated paper OSM-76 Form.
+Priority Documentation forms are not required for Problem Type features that were entered into Legacy AMLIS prior to their use unless the existing Priority is being revised or reconsidered. - 3.
+OSMRE Review: OSMRE must expeditiously review any proposed additions to eAMLIS and communicate to the State/Tribe any identified deficiencies or concerns.
+If condition warrants, OSMRE may reject the PAD and formally return it to the State/Tribe for revision or OSMRE may allow the State/Tribe to supplement the submission before making a final decision. - 4.
+OSMRE Approval: To maintain a complete record of Agency decisions, approval actions related to PADs must be completed using the approval process contained within eAMLIS.
+Informal approvals may be provided during periods when the system is inactive due to maintenance or operational problems, however, all PAD approvals must be officially completed in the eAMLIS system.

-ENTERING INFORMATION INTO e-AMLIS
+ENTERING INFORMATION INTO eAMLIS

-After December 12, 2012, information required by this Directive shall be entered directly into e-AMLIS.
-The PA constitutes the basic geographic and administrative unit for entering unfunded, funded, and completed problems into e-AMLIS.
-The PAD shall include all of the information needed to adequately document the submission and to support a "paperless" review by OSM.
-A complete submission will include the information entered into the e-AMLIS data fields plus uploaded documents that contain supporting narratives, establish priorities (Priority Documentation Forms), describe how costs were derived, and provide geographical locations (maps).
+After December 12, 2012, information required by this Directive shall be entered directly into eAMLIS.
+The PA constitutes the basic geographic and administrative unit for entering unfunded, funded, and completed problems into eAMLIS.
+The PAD shall include all of the information needed to adequately document the submission and to support a "paperless" review by OSMRE.
+A complete submission will include the information entered into the eAMLIS data fields plus uploaded documents attached to each new/revised Problem Type feature that contain supporting narratives, establish priorities (Priority Documentation Forms), describe how costs were derived, and provide geographical locations (maps).